|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Can't decide between a piña colada and a margarita?
-The coco margarita is the best of both worlds.
+The coco margarita is the best of both worlds!
 This fun cocktail recipe has the tequila base of a margarita and the delicious combination of pineapple and coconut that makes the piña colada great.
 It's a perfect cocktail for any summer party and a great way to show off your favorite tequila.

 A delicious drink, the coco margarita is very easy to mix up.
 It's a shaken margarita and, as with all pineapple cocktails, the shaking produces a wonderful froth that complements the creamy coconut.
 You'll also find that switching from the colada's rum to tequila gives it an interesting background flavor.